David Mintz (judge): Legal career

 Mintz was admitted to the Israel Bar Association in 1987, and practiced law as an attorney from 1987 to 1998, first as an associate and then as a partner in an independent law firm.
 In 1998, he was appointed a judge on the Jerusalem Magistrate's Court.
 In 2009, he was appointed registrar and acting judge at the Jerusalem District Court.
 He was appointed to be a judge on the Jerusalem District Court in 2011.
 He also serves as a lecturer on insolvency law at the Hebrew University of Jerusalem.

 In February 2017, he was selected to serve on the Supreme Court by the Judicial Selection Committee.
 He assumed the position in June 2017, replacing Zvi Zylbertal.

+Controversial rulings

+In March 2025 he ruled that "The State of Israel is in the midst of a mitzvah war in the full sense of the word", where there was no obligation to "allow the provision of extensive and unlimited aid", drawing criticism of introducing religious language in a legal ruling.
+This ruling was done during the Gaza war, contributing to the state of Israel keeping its alleged policy of not allowing food in Gaza amidst famine being imminent.

 Personal life

 Mintz lives in Dolev, an Israeli settlement in the West Bank.
 He is married to Varda and has five children.